F5EMEA/oltra/use-cases/two-tier-architectures/multi-tenancy/README.md

 ```

 ### Step 2.
 Deploy NGINX+ Ingress Controller
-For each tenant we will deploy the required NGINX resources by our Helm that are `nginx-config` and the `default secret`.
+For each tenant we will create all required NGINX resources like `nginx-config` and `default secret`.

 ```
 kubectl apply -f /home/ubuntu/oltra/setup/helm/nic/default-server-secret.yaml -n tenant1